wily-james/wani/README.md

 ```
 wani sync
 ```
-This can take awhile, but when it's finished, wani should be ready to use online or offline!
+This can take awhile, but when it's finished, wani will be ready to use online or offline!

 ## USE